lyramakesmusic/sample-browser/README.md

 Paste a local filepath into the Cache Management input and press Process Folder.
 When complete, upload a sound (use upload button or drag-drop an audio file) or type a sound description and press search.

+To find top-10 similar tags from `tags.json`, upload a sound to the caption section and press search.
+Feel free to add your own tags.

 ![screenshot of sample browser showing a list of matching samples](demos/inference.png)

 ![screenshot of sample browser showing a progress bar caching audio latents](demos/caching.png)